This blog was previously published in 2022 and updated in October 2023.

 Malaria has been eliminated in some places, but not eradicated globally

 Malaria has been eliminated in certain parts of the world, particularly in countries with temperate climates.
-But it’s not eradicated entirely.
+But it‘s not eradicated entirely (in fact, there have been recent cases in the United States).
 Eradication would mean that there is no more malaria anywhere in the world — it would no longer exist.

 Malaria remains prevalent in subtropical and tropical parts of the world.
 Malaria cases and deaths are highest in sub-Saharan Africa.
 In 2020, 96% of malaria-related deaths and 95% of malaria cases occurred in the region.

 Malaria spreads through the bite of female mosquitoes

 You know that malaria is transmitted through mosquitoes.
 But more specifically, the disease is transmitted via a bite from a female Anopheles mosquito that is infected with Plasmodium parasites.
 There are five different species of the Plasmodium parasite that can transmit malaria from female mosquitoes to humans.